nina-jalen/react-meta-weather-app/README.md

-# ⛅️ React Weather Forecast Application
+# ⛅️ React Weather Forecast Website Application

 This is a **React-based Web App** that provides live weather updates for cities around the world.
 It was built as a final project during the **SheCodes React Course** — showcasing modern React skills and seamless API integration.